-It can be overwhelming to choose a hybrid bike—there different hybrid bike types, various price ranges, bike sizes, and other features to consider.
+It can be overwhelming to choose a hybrid bike—there are different hybrid bike types, various price ranges, bike sizes, and other features to consider.

 In this guide, you find out how to choose a hybrid bike that will suit your needs, riding style, and preferences, and how to spend your money wisely.